Get your car charged when you’re out and about.

 To stop charging, you can push the stop button on the touchscreen which will release the cable and let you disconnect it from your car.

-How do I pay for an EV public charging station?
+How do I pay for electric car charging at a public charging station?

 There are four easy ways you can pay: